clovisphere/iHub-job-api/README.md

 # The unofficial iHub job API

 Wouldn't it be cool if we could query the [iHub job board](https://ihub.co.ke/jobs) from the confort of a [terminal](https://www.wikiwand.com/en/Terminal_(macOS))?
-I am thinking about something like :point_down:
+I am thinking about something like:

 ```
 curl http://{SOME_API_ADDRESS}/api/v1/jobs
 ```

 or better yet :point_down:

 ```